jmhuss/predi_comb/README.md

 ## Contents of mach_learn_eval

 ### randomForest.cla.eval() & randomForest.reg.eval()
-These functions apply a random Forest model for classification (...cla.eval) and regression (...reg.eval) respectively and evaluate the contribution of each individual predictor as well as their combination.
+These functions apply a random Forest model for classification (`...cla.eval`) and regression (`...reg.eval`) respectively and evaluate the contribution of each individual predictor as well as their combination.
-Predictors are added according to their contribution measured as minimized error (specified by 'criterion').
+Predictors are added according to their contribution measured as minimized error (specified by `criterion`).
-The optimal 'mtry' (number of random predictors selected for each decision node) is derived and applied for each combination, also by minimizing the specified error.
+The optimal `mtry` (number of random predictors selected for each decision node) is derived and applied for each combination, also by minimizing the specified error.

 Options as optimization criterion for classifications are:
 - 'OBB' (Out-of-Bag error, representing the overall error),